How to Ace Your Move-Out Inspection | Weekend Maids

 5. Tackle Specific Cleaning Tasks

-Certain areas and items require special attention:
+Certain areas require special attention to pass the inspection:

 6. Repairs and Maintenance